ustun/reactjs-introduction/README.md

 passed as props to the child components.
 The code that must run when an event happens is passed from the parent to the child components.
 The child components have no need to know what the code entails, actually it is even better that they have no idea what the code is about.
-The children just need to know that it has to call whatever it has been passed as props.
+The children just need to know that they have to call whatever they have been passed as props.

-Therefore, we can summarize the bidirectional data flow in React as follows:
+Therefore, we can summarize the unidirectional data flow in React as follows:
 Data flows in a single direction, downward and the child components inform the parents of the changes via callbacks.
 When the parents are informed of news, the data in parent changes and the new data is passed from the top to the